 Warning: Undefined array key "post_type_share_twitter_account" in /var/www/vhosts/casinonewsblogger.com/public_html/wp-content/themes/cryptocurrency/vslmd/share/share.php on line 24

-The Nevada Gaming Control Board released its final figures for the Las in 2025, revealing a downturn in monthly performance driven primarily by a slump.
-Statewide win for December reached 1.44 billion dollars, representing a 1.55 percent decrease compared to the same month in 2024.
+The Nevada Gaming Control Board released its final revenue figures for the Vegas in 2025, revealing a downturn in monthly performance driven primarily by a slump.
+Statewide win for reached 1.44 billion dollars, representing a 1.55 percent decrease compared to the same month in 2024.
 Despite the drop, the state maintained its streak of monthly wins exceeding the 1 billion dollar threshold for the 58th consecutive month.

 Senior economic analyst Shelley Newell noted that while the volume of betting remained relatively stable, the actual win for house operators decreased.
 On the Strip, baccarat win plummeted by 20.7 percent even as the volume of play actually rose by 1.4 percent.
 Similarly, slot machine coin-in reached an all-time high of 6.4 billion dollars, yet slot win fell 6.9 percent because the hold percentage was lower than a year ago.

-While the Las Vegas Strip struggled, other areas of Clark County and the state reported gains that helped mitigate the impact.
-Downtown Las Vegas saw a 4.67 percent increase in to 86.1 million dollars, largely driven by table games.
+While the Vegas Strip struggled, other areas of Clark County and the state reported gains that helped mitigate the impact.
+Downtown Vegas saw a 4.67 percent increase in revenue to 86.1 million dollars, largely driven by table games.
 Other sub-markets including the Boulder Strip and Laughlin also saw year-over-year increases of 9.03 percent and 9.83 percent, respectively.

-The lackluster December on the Strip coincided with a cooling of tourism metrics.
+The lackluster on the Strip coincided with a cooling of tourism metrics.
 Visitation to the city fell by 9.2 percent for the month, totaling 3.1 million people.
 This brought the annual visitor total to 38.5 million, a 7.5 percent decline from 2024.
 For the full calendar year, the Strip ended essentially flat with 8.82 billion dollars in total win, while the state as a whole set a new annual record of 15.8 billion dollars.

 Source link